morettimarco/open-mic-nights/README.md

-# Milan comedy standup nights
+# Milan comedy stand-up nights

 Find free and paid comedy nights to perform at in Milano 🎙

-# Milan Standup Comedy Map 🎤🗺️
+# Milan Stand-up Comedy Map 🎤🗺️

 This project is a guide to finding free and paid comedy nights to perform at in Milan.
 It's a fork of the [apuchitnis/open-mic-nights](https://github.com/apuchitnis/open-mic-nights) project.